scalameta/scalameta/docs/hosts.md

 | Method                                                    | Notes
 |-----------------------------------------------------------|-----------------------------------------------------------------
-| `def dialect: Dialect`                                    | See [dialects/Dialect.scala](/tokens/src/main/scala/scala/meta/dialects/package.scala)
+| `def dialect: Dialect`                                    | See [dialects/package.scala](/tokens/src/main/scala/scala/meta/dialects/package.scala)
 | `def domain: Domain`                                      | See [taxonomic/Domain.scala](/scalameta/src/main/scala/scala/meta/taxonomic/Domain.scala)
-| `def desugar(term: Term): Term`                           | Expands a given term into its full form, introducing inferred term and type arguments, calls to magic methods, such as `apply` or `update`, etc. Language features to be supported: implicit conversion/argument inference, type argument inference, apply insertion, empty argument list insertion, assignment desugaring (`_=`, `update`), string interpolation desugaring, for loop desugaring, dynamic desugaring.
-| `def tpe(term: Term): Type`                               | Type of a given term.
-| `def tpe(param: Term.Param): Type.Arg`                    | Type of a given term parameter, possibly inferred.
+| `def typecheck(tree: Tree): Tree`                         | Checks wellformedness of the input tree, computes semantic attributes (denotations, typings and expansions) for it and all its subnodes, and returns a copy of the tree with the attributes assigned.
+See subsequent sections for implementation tips.
 | `def defns(ref: Ref): Seq[Member]`                        | Definitions that a given reference refers to.
 Can return multiple results if a reference resolves to several overloaded members.
 | `def owner(member: Member): Scope`                        | This isn't actually a method in `Context`, and it's here only to emphasize a peculiarity of our API. <br/><br/> The reason for that is that scala.meta trees always track their parents, so with a tree in hand it's very easy to navigate its enclosures up until an owning scope.
 | `def stats(scope: Scope): Seq[Member]`                    | This isn't actually a method in `Context`, and it's here only to emphasize a peculiarity of our API. <br/><br/> The thing is that trees returned by `def members(tpe: Type): Seq[Member]` must have their contents prepopulated, which makes this method unnecessary.
 All lists in our API (e.g. the list of statements in a block or a list of declarations in a package or a class) are actually `Seq`'s, which means that prepopulation of contents isn't going to incur prohibitive performance costs.